ohbarye/ohbarye.github.io/src/cv/en.md

 I try to summarize what I've researched and learned through my hobbies and work and output it.
 Repeating output-conscious contemplation and trials can hone my skills in abstraction and commonalization.
 Moreover, I believe that it is possible to enhance the overall ability to find and solve problems.

 I'm not very good at having presentations.
 However, I challenge it as possible as I can for feedbacks I'd get and thing I'd learn through those opportunities.
 Please refer to the [Public Output](#public-output) section for the results.

-### Weakness / I've never done that before.

-I can play to the above strengths in product development with monolithic applications on the backend and in teams of a few to 20 engineers, but I have little or no experience with the followings.

-- Microservices, distributed systems
-- Huge scale traffic
-- Mobile App Development
-- Architecture design and infrastructure as code (Terraform, Ansible, etc.), and using Cloud services (AWS, GCP, Azure, etc.)
-- Selection, operation, and tuning of middlewares.
-- Hardware and embedded software

-I am motivated to learn in areas where I have no experience.
-I think it's possible because I've done some catch-up in the past on the technology needed for the job.

 ## Work Experience